-Resources for Small Businesses in Response to the Novel Coronavirus Pandemic
+Resources for Small Businesses in Response to the Covid-19 Pandemic

 The Office of Advocacy will share small business resources and information related to the coronavirus pandemic as we receive them.

 On February 22, 2021 – The White House released Fact Sheet: Biden-Harris Administration Increases Lending to Small Businesses in Need, Announces Changes to PPP to Further Promote Equitable Access to Relief.

 On March 12, 2021 – SBA Extends Deferment Period for all COVID-19 EIDL and Other Disaster Loans until 2022.

 Paycheck Protection Program Reopening